Milk (2008 American film): Plot

-After two unsuccessful political campaigns in 1973 and 1975 to become a city supervisor and a third in 1976 for the California State Assembly, Milk wins a seat on the San Francisco Board of Supervisors in 1977 for District 5, after a change from at-large elections to district elections.
+In 1977, after three unsuccessful attempts to become a city supervisor for the California State Assembly, Milk wins a seat on the San Francisco Board of Supervisors for District 5, after a change from at-large elections to district elections.
 His victory makes him the first openly gay man to be voted into major public office in California and the third openly homosexual politician in the entire United States.
 Milk meets fellow Supervisor Dan White, a Vietnam veteran and former police officer and firefighter.
-White, who is politically and socially conservative.
+White is politically and socially conservative, and a complex relationship develops.

-Milk and White forge a complex working relationship.
-Milk is invited to, and attends, the christening of White's first child, and White asks for Milk's assistance in preventing a psychiatric hospital from opening in White's district, possibly in exchange for White's support of Milk's citywide gay rights ordinance.
+Milk is invited to and attends the christening of White's first child.
+White asks Milk for assistance in preventing a psychiatric hospital from opening in White's district, possibly in exchange for White's support of Milk's citywide gay rights ordinance.
 When Milk fails to support White because of the negative effect it will have on troubled youth, White feels betrayed and becomes the sole vote against the gay rights ordinance.
-Milk also launches an effort to defeat Proposition 6, an initiative on the California state ballot in November 1978.
+Milk also launches an effort to defeat Proposition 6, an initiative on the California state ballot in 1978.
 Sponsored by John Briggs, a conservative state senator from Orange County, Proposition 6 seeks to ban gays and lesbians from working in California's public schools.

 On November 7, 1978, after working tirelessly against Proposition 6, Milk and his supporters rejoice in the wake of its defeat.
-A desperate White favors a supervisor pay raise but does not get much support, and shortly after supporting the proposition resigns from the Board.
+Three days later, a desperate White favors a supervisor pay raise but does not get much support, and shortly after supporting the proposition, resigns from the Board.
 He later changes his mind and asks to be reinstated.
-Mayor Moscone denies his request, after being lobbied by Milk.
+Mayor Moscone denies his request after being lobbied by Milk.

 On the morning of November 27, 1978, White enters City Hall through a basement window to conceal a gun from metal detectors.
-He requests another meeting with Moscone, who rebuffs his request for appointment to his former seat.
-Enraged, White shoots Moscone in his office and then goes to meet Milk, where he guns him down, with the fatal bullet delivered execution-style.
+He requests another meeting with Moscone, who rebuffs his request for an appointment to his former seat.
+Enraged, White murders Moscone in his office and then goes to meet Milk in his, where he kills him, as Milk gazes out at the city.

-A candlelight vigil for Milk and Moscone is attended by thousands of people.
-Pictures of the individuals depicted in the film, and brief summaries of their lives follow.
+In text, it is revealed that 30,000 people attended Milk's funeral and his ashes were scattered over the Golden Gate Bridge.
+White's lawyers concocted the story of the "Twinkie Defense" to get him a sentence of seven years for first-degree manslaughter, and he was released in 1984, committing suicide in 1985.